microsoft/pxt-adafruit/docs/support.md

 # Support

+Send us your feedback and ideas on our [User Voice Forum](https://touchdevelop.uservoice.com/forums/402381-code-the-micro-bit/).

-Please use the [GitHub issue tracker](https://github.com/microsoft/pxt-microbit) to report bugs.
+You can also use our [GitHub issue tracker](https://github.com/microsoft/pxt-microbit) to report bugs.